That’s a wrap! Check back in 2022 for more Black Friday & Cyber Monday deals.

-The earlier you start shopping, the lower the prices and the less likely limited quantity items will be sold out.
+The earlier you start shopping, the lower the prices, and the less likely limited quantity items will be sold out.
 There are also some super-low Black Friday sales that are exclusively offered in-stores only.
-Plus, there’s never any shipping charges when buying in person.
+Plus, there are never any shipping charges when buying in person.

 Going to brave the crowds?
-Here’s some stores you won’t want to miss:
+Here are some stores you won’t want to miss: